andrewcooke/choochoo/docs/impulse.md

   effort on your part will be clear in the heart rate data.

-Since our model is based on the idea that physiological load is what makes you fitter it's reasonable to think heart rate could provide useful insights.
+Since our model is based on the idea that physiological load is what makes you fitter it's reasonable that heart rate provides useful insights.

 Lagged data are frustrating when trying to judge effort doing intervals.
 But that does not imply that heart rate Impulse